1% E-levy acceptable – Haruna Iddrisu

 The digital economy was doing well and had facilitated a revolution in financial inclusion, hence it was unwise to overburden the telecommunication sector, Mr Iddrisu said.

-The Member of Parliament of Tamale Central initially disagreed with the deduction fee for business transactions not exceeding the GHc100.00 threshold a day and called for it to be pegged at Ghc 500.00.
+The Member of Parliament of Tamale Central initially disagreed with the deduction fee for business transactions not exceeding the GH¢100.00 threshold a day and called for it to be pegged at GH¢500.00.

-But in a similar vein, he suggested that the money be pegged at Ghc300.00 after revising his notes.
+But in a similar vein, he suggested that the money be pegged at GH¢300.00 after revising his notes.

-Dr Kenneth Ashigbey, the Chief Executive Officer of the Ghana Chamber of Telecommunications, in an interview with the Ghana News Agency, alluded to the responsibility of paying tax for development considering the budget deficits and debts.
+Dr. Kenneth Ashigbey, Chief Executive Officer of the Ghana Chamber of Telecommunications, in an interview with the Ghana News Agency, alluded to the responsibility of paying tax for development considering the budget deficits and debts.

 However, he said the way taxes were introduced to generate revenue must be looked at so it did not become inimical to government’s digitisation drive and financial inclusion.